 Out of the cases we listed here, we like the Sliger Cerberus and Lian Li PC-TU150 the most.
 Both feature compact size, classy aesthetics, and relatively flexible component support, making for a pair of excellent portable PC cases.

 All in all, though, we don’t think you can really go wrong with any of our picks.
-Some may require more sacrifices than others, but it’ll all depend on what sort of PC you’re building.
+Some may require more sacrifices than others, but it’ll all depend on what sort of PC you’re building in the first place.
 Just remember that you’ll be giving up some of the things you may be taking for granted in mid or full tower cases with any of these picks.

 0 Comments